floydnant/rockket/README.md

 ## Concept
 The app is designed to **reward the user** when he completes a task with satisfying behaivour and little easter eggs to create a **positive feedback loop** and **increase motivation**.
 It is encouraged to break down a task into multiple _sub_-tasks so that you can cross of tasks more often and stay motivated.

-You can share lists with others and collaborate real time.
+You can share lists with others and collaborate in real time[^1].

 ## Usage
 Check out [the latest production build](https://floyds-todo.netlify.app) and use it locally on your device (sync between devices coming soon).